A7med7x7/ReproGen/README.md

 #### Hugging Face integration 🤗

-When enabling Hugging Face integration, the environment installs HF dependencies (see `docker/requirements`) and generates the following environment variables:
+When enabling HuggingFace integration, the environment installs HuggingFace dependencies (see `docker/requirements`) and generates the following environment variables:

 - `HF_TOKEN`: your access token (provided by you)
 - `HF_TOKEN_PATH`: ephemeral path where the token is stored (to avoid leakage)